 - Alter the consistency of the gravy a bit by making it thick or slightly thin by adding less or more water.

 - Store any leftovers in the refrigerate for a day only.
-The leftover potato masala can be reheated in a small frying pan or sauté pan adding water as needed if in case the gravy has thickened.
+The leftover gravy can be reheated in a small frying pan or sauté pan adding water as needed if in case the gravy has thickened.

-This Poori Masala post from the archives (June 2015) has been republished and updated on 3 October 2021.
+This Poori Masala recipe post from the archives first published in June 2015 has been republished and updated on 3 October 2021.